faq · 33 answers

 How does Pulse build the knowledge graph?

-Connectors pull source data on a schedule and via real-time webhooks where available.
-Each item is parsed into typed entities (decision, commitment, action item, PR review, meeting outcome) with extracted owners, deadlines, and relations.
-The graph is stored in Postgres with pgvector for semantic retrieval.
-Every node carries the source IDs and the access control list of the document it came from.How does Ask work end to end?
+Connectors pull in source data on a schedule, and instantly through webhooks where a tool supports them.
+Pulse reads each item and pulls out the decisions, commitments, action items, PR reviews, and meeting outcomes, along with their owners, deadlines, and how they connect.
+It is stored in Postgres with pgvector for semantic retrieval.
+Every item keeps a link back to its source and the access control list of the document it came from.How does Ask work end to end?

-Each briefing has weighted sections (overnight decisions, commitments coming due, stuck PRs, customer signal, calibration drift).
-Per-user knobs raise or lower section weights.
-Always-include entities and never-surface filters apply on top.
-Delivery channel and quiet hours are respected so briefings land when you're ready for them, not at 3am.What is the decision graph?
+Each briefing is built from weighted sections (overnight decisions, commitments coming due, stuck PRs, customer signal, and answers that have started slipping).
+You can turn each section up or down, pin things to always include, and mute things you never want to see.
+It respects your delivery channel and quiet hours, so briefings land when you're ready for them, not at 3am.What is the decision graph?

-Every decision Pulse extracts becomes a typed node with rationale, owners, the sources that informed it, and the dependencies that hang off it.
-You navigate to a decision instead of re-Googling it.
-The graph is editable, so when Pulse gets a relation wrong or merges two entities that should be separate, edits feed back into the calibration loop.Where does Pulse host data?
+Every decision Pulse finds becomes its own record, with the rationale, the owners, the sources behind it, and the things that depend on it.
+You go straight to a decision instead of re-Googling it.
+It's editable, so when Pulse gets a connection wrong or merges two things that should be separate, your fix teaches it to do better.Where does Pulse host data?

 Integrations